girover/laravel-family-tree-builder/README.md

 ## Assets

-After publishing assets, they will be stored in `public` folder of the project in a folder called `vendor/tree`.
+After publishing assets, they will be placed in `public` folder of the project in a folder called `vendor/tree`.
 If you want to move any of these assets to other directories, you need to provide the new path.